CDC says at least 19 E. coli infections linked to Costco chicken salad

 At least 19 people in seven states may have been infected by E. coli after eating rotisserie chicken salad sold at Costco Wholesale Corp's (COST.O) stores, the U.S. Centers for Disease Control and Prevention said on Tuesday.

 Five people have been hospitalized.
-No deaths have been reported, but two individuals developed hemolytic uremic syndrome, or HUS, a type of kidney failure that can lead to permanent organ damage.
+No deaths have been reported, but two individuals developed haemolytic uremic syndrome, or HUS, a type of kidney failure that can lead to permanent organ damage.

 The infections have been reported in Montana, Utah, Colorado, California, Missouri, Virginia and Washington, CDC said.